Fine Art America Review 2026: Is It Worth Buying Or Selling Here?

 Although there may be a select few who are making money selling art on Fine Art America, a simple internet search reveals countless discouraging stories from talented artists who say that it is next to impossible to make a living selling their art through FAA.

-Fine Art America seems to be the only one that prospers, and with nothing to lose; remember that all of the artwork for sale on their website is given to them for free.
-This article from five years ago claims that they generate more than 25 million per year in revenue.
+Fine Art America seems to be the only one that prospers, and with nothing to lose; remember that all of the artwork for sale on their website is given to them for free by artists.
+FAAs online store, fineartamerica.com, generated approximately US$234 million in gross merchandise value (GMV), shown in this report from 2024.

-And herein lies my problem.
-By selling art printed on mediocre products, businesses like Fine Art America perpetuate the myth that art has no value.
+And herein lies the problem.
+By selling good art printed on mediocre products, businesses like Fine Art America perpetuate the myth that art has no value.
 It cheapens the artwork to a level that makes it virtually worthless with no meaning.

 'By not valuing artists, we devalue art.'
 [1]